EB5AN State of Connecticut Regional Center

 Regional Center Affiliation Process

-Let Us Create Your Own Connecticut EB-5 Regional Center
+Let Us Help You to Create Your Own Connecticut EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Connecticut EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Connecticut EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Connecticut for EB-5 Connecticut Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Connecticut for EB-5 Connecticut Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Connecticut, please contact us directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Connecticut, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.

 About the State of Connecticut and the Economic Climate of our EB-5 Connecticut Regional Center

-Our Connecticut EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of multiple counties in the state of Connecticut.
+The EB5AN Connecticut EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of multiple counties in the State of Connecticut.

 Connecticut: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Connecticut had a population of approximately 2.9 million people over the age of 16.
-Of this, there are approximately 2 million people in the labor force, with 1.8 million who are employed and 191 thousand who are unemployed.
-These population numbers represent approximately 1.4 million households in the state of Connecticut.
+According to the 2010 U.S. Census, Connecticut has a population of approximately 2.9 million people over the age of 16.
+Of this, there are approximately 2 million people in the labor force, with 1.8 million who are employed and 191,000 who are unemployed.
+These population numbers represent approximately 1.4 million households.

 Connecticut: Unemployment Trends

-The state of Connecticut covers an area of 5,543 square miles, with a width of 70 miles and a length of 110 miles.
-This implies a population density of 739 people/square mile, which makes Connecticut the 4th most densely populated state in the United States.
+Connecticut covers an area of 5,543 square miles, with a width of 70 miles and a length of 110 miles.
+This implies a population density of 739 people per square mile, which makes Connecticut the fourth-most densely populated state in the United States.

-The capital of the state of Connecticut is Hartford, the largest city is Bridgeport, and the largest metro area is the Greater Hartford area.
-The Gross Domestic Product (GDP) of the state of Connecticut in 2010 was $237 billion.
-This implies a CAGR ’00-’10 rate of 3.77% and a per capita GDP of $59,132.
-Connecticut has the 23rd-largest economy in the United States today by GDP.
+The capital of Connecticut is Hartford, the largest city is Bridgeport, and the largest metro area is the Greater Hartford area.
+The gross domestic product (GDP) of Connecticut in 2010 was $237 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 3.77% and a per capita GDP of $59,132.
+Connecticut has the 23rd-largest economy in the United States by GDP.

 Connecticut State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Connecticut personal consumption expenditures grew from $0.16 trillion in 2012 to $0.16 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 0%.
+Connecticut personal consumption expenditure remained steady from 2012 to 2014 at $0.16 trillion.

 In Connecticut, EB-5 investment has supported the direct creation of 115 jobs.
 These jobs were the result of roughly $7 million in direct investment from EB-5 projects, contributing $9.78 million to the state’s GDP.
 EB-5 investment in Connecticut also contributed $1.5 million to federal revenue and $0.74 million to Connecticut state government and local municipal revenue.